 Thanks to the efforts of a small but dedicated group of volunteers as well as paid professionals who renovated LLS over the Summer of 2010, our students learn in a climate-controlled environment that boasts internet ports, smart boards and Wi-Fi availability.
 There are laptop computers for every student.
-Eighth grade students take Algebra as a distant learning course from Lutheran High West.
+Eligible eighth grade students take Algebra as a dual-enrollment course at Lutheran High West.
 These opportunities continue to be expanded.

 LLS from 1905 to 2010